shabeer-syed/ACEs/index.md

 [![](https://raw.githubusercontent.com/shabeer-syed/ACEs/main/home%20view%20indicators.png)](https://shabeer-syed.github.io/ACEs/Indicators) | [![](https://raw.githubusercontent.com/shabeer-syed/ACEs/main/code%20lists.png)](https://shabeer-syed.github.io/ACEs/codelist)

 ## Welcome
 We have developed indicators for identifying ACEs in routinely collected health care data of mothers and children presenting to GPs and hospitals, from pregnancy up to 5-years post-birth.
-This website and the accompanied [systematic review](https://adc.bmj.com/content/archdischild/106/1/44.full.pdf) provides more information on definitions, codes and measures used to develop indicators for ACEs.
+This website provides more information on definitions, codes and measures used to develop indicators for ACEs.
 Please use the menu above to find out more.
+See also published [systematic review](https://adc.bmj.com/content/archdischild/106/1/44.full.pdf)

 <span style="color:red">This site is under development and accompanies the manuscript *"Development and validation of indicators for Adverse Childhood Experiences (ACEs) in English primary and secondary care records: a population-based birth cohort study"* submitted for journal peer-review.
 The content should not be used until the final article has been published.
 The information is not intended for clinical use.</span>